QuickBase/interview-demos/websystems/README.md

 - Filters and search should work together to dynamically refine the results.
 - Use **Dove Gray** for the search placeholder and text.

-### Pagination
-- Implement pagination to limit the number of cards displayed per page.
-- The number of cards per page is up to your discretion.
-- Users should be able to navigate between pages.
-- Use **Dove Gray** for pagination text.

 ---

 ## Live Discussion (During Interview)